 What are the benefits and risks of participating in this study?

 There is a risk that you might experience the inconvenience of arranging appointments or may feel emotional sharing your personal experiences.
-You may have a small amount of discomfort wearing the accelerometer (this is a small item that goes on your waistband and helps us know how much you and your child move).

 How will the results of this study be used?